-Cleaning, protecting and restoring varnished wood
+Cleaning, protecting and restoring varnished wood on your boat

 Wood makes beautiful boats, but the downside is a significant maintenance overhead.
 A well-kept wooden boat will, however, last generations.
 The key is to keep the wood well-sealed.
 Sealants and paints must be regularly updated to prevent water from soaking into the porous wood itself and permanently damaging the structure of your wooden boat.